Tahul/nuxt-edgedb/README.md

 You will need to enable auth providers on your EdgeDB server.

-That can be done through DevTools, in the `EdgeDB`.
+That can be done through DevTools, in the `EdgeDB` tab.

-Browse to your database, then inside `Auth Admin` tab.
+Browse to your database, then to `Auth Admin`.

 There, you must specify: